microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 #### Performance

-This approach cannot process the chunks in parallel, thus it is slow as compared to parellel processing pattern
+This approach cannot process the chunks in parallel, thus it is slow as compared to parallel processing pattern

 #### Strengths

-The final summary will have more context of orignal document as each chunk will have the sumamry of previous chunk
+The final summary will have more context of orignal document as each chunk will have the summary of previous chunk

 #### Limitations

-The processing will be slow as compared to parelle chunk proceesing
+The processing will be slow as compared to parallel chunk proceesing

 ---